Welcome!

 The whimsical and simplified floral motifs drawn by Georges Lepape and Charles Martin and Georges Barbier, were soon a favorite style of Henriette Gabilla’s and informal versions of these designs were found on her early labels and bottles.
 Perfumes such as Violette and Pour Changer were contained in simple, but graceful bottles.

-The flacon for Chin-Li was completely different, a modern type of presentation by Depinoix for Gabilla, combined vivid colors of green, blue, red, orange and yellow in its presentation.
+The flacon for Chin-Li was completely different, a modern type of presentation by Depinoix for Gabilla, combined vivid colors of green, blue, red, orange, yellow and clear crystal in its presentation.
 The perfume was described as a heavy floral oriental fragrance.

 Chin-Li was described in a Gabilla catalog as: "Chin-Li is the fragrant memory of China, of rare flower pagodas, fragile porcelain and fine silks.
 Chin-Li is the soul of old things in this very old country, the perfume that burns next to the incense in the deep temples where the golden dragons watch."